MechanicalRabbit/DataKnots.jl/doc/src/start.md

     2 │ FIRE        95484.0 │
     =#

-The more general form of `Lift`, documented in the reference, can be used to handle more complex situations.
-How the lifted function is treated as a pipeline constructor depends upon that function's input and output signature.
+The more general form of `Lift`, documented in the reference.
+How a lifted function is treated as a pipeline constructor depends upon that function's input and output signature.

 ### Query Parameters